Visitor Reseach

 Wild Skies Shetland and SCOTO Director, Catriona Waddington

 You can follow Catriona's story on her SCOTO Adventures with a Bus pass Facebook Page.
-Or email info@scoto.co.uk with ideas.
+Or read below for her latest blog on her trip.

 Do you want to be a SCOTO Networker, Supporter or Enterprise?